refinedev/refine/.changeset/clean-keys-collect.md

 "@pankod/refine-hasura": minor
 ---

-allow custom ID type for hasura data provider
+Allow custom ID types with `idType` property when initializing the data provider instance. `idType` can either be `Int`, `uuid` or a function returning the type by resource name.